 2. Prepare your interview appearance:

 Select an outfit that is simple corporate wear.
 For ideas on what is most suitable have a look at my pinboards on interview clothes.
 Check your clothing the day before to make sure it is clean and ironed.
 Hang it up somewhere where it can’t get crushed or spoiled.
-Polish your shoes, clean and cut your nails and allocate enough time on the day of interview to shower, wash and dry your hair.
+Polish your shoes, clean and cut your nails and allocate enough time on the day of the interview to shower, wash and dry your hair.
 Simple yet stylish is the look you are after.
 You want to look professional but not impersonal.
-Make sure your hair is groomed and if you’re wearing jewellery keep it understated.
+Make sure your hair is groomed and if you’re wearing jewellry keep it understated.
 When you look good, you’ll feel more confident going into the interview.

 3. Map your route, ride and day:

 Know where you are going for the interview and how to get there.
 If you are using public transport make sure you check the schedule.
 Take the route the day before so that you know which stop to get off at or where to park.
 Plan to arrive at least 30 minutes before the interview.
 That way if there are delays, you won’t be rushed and arrive late.